-Cocktails and fine dining in the historic heart of Somerset's county town
+Discover award-winning fine dining – 2 AA rosettes at the mo (but watch this space) – hidden away in the historic heart of Somerset's county town

 For a county town, Taunton has surprisingly few fine dining restaurants but Castle Bow, tucked away in the town’s historic 4-star Castle Hotel, could be one of the best restaurants in Somerset.
 The restaurant currently holds 2 AA rosettes (but watch this space), a Taste of the West Gold Award 2017 and the head chef comes with Michelin star credentials.
 And you don’t have to be staying at the hotel to enjoy it.

 In the wisteria clad Castle Hotel on Castle Green, bang in the middle of Taunton, next to the Museum of Somerset.
 This is the historic centre of the town – the hotel was once a Norman fortress and Judge Jeffreys held his famous Assizes in the Great Hall.
 Oh and you can swoop up and park right outside.

 Drinks and a perusal of the menu in the intimate Bow Bar, a cosy little place with padded wonderbar, tub chairs and cocktail-making paraphenalia at the ready.